 The Acadia performed rather well in independent crash testing, missing out on the Top Safety Pick designation only because of its headlight score.
-The National Highway Traffic Safety Administration gave the Acadia a five-star overall rating (the front-wheel drive version got four stars).
+The National Highway Traffic Safety Administration gave the Acadia an overall five-star rating (the front-wheel-drive version got four stars).
 Driver assistance technology adds a protective layer, but most of these features are optional.
 Important safety gear includes:

 - Optional auto emergency braking

 Rear and front parking sensors, cross-traffic alert, a surround camera, adaptive cruise control, and forward collision warning are also optional on the Acadia.

 The GMC Acadia earns high marks for safety, comfort, and reliability.
 You can view our entire inventory online, call for current specials, or visit us at National Buick GMC near Riverton, UT to take a test drive.